 - class Token.
 The lexer returns an object of this class for each token.
-The Token class must contain at least the following information: - id, an integer identifier for the token; - value, an arbitrary object holding the specific value of the token (e.g. the character string, or the numeric value); - line, the line number where the token occurs in the input file.
+The Token class must contain at least the following information: - id, an identifier for the kind of token matched (where the type of id should be the symenumeration below); - value, an arbitrary object holding the specific value of the token (e.g. the character string, or the numeric value): - line, the line number where the token occurs in the input file.

-The numeric identifiers for all of the tokens must be placed in a file sym.java containing a class sym with the following structure:
+The different kinds of tokens must be placed in a file sym.java containing an enumeration sym with the following structure:

 '''

-public class sym {
+public enum sym {

-public static final int IDENTIFIER = 0;

-public static final int LESS_THAN = 1;

-public static final int INTEGER = 2;
+IDENTIFIER,

+LESS_THAN,

+INTEGER,

 ...

 }

 '''

-Note: in the next assignment, this file will be automatically generated by the parser generator java_cup.
+Note: in the next assignment, this file will be automatically generated by the parser generator java\cup.

 - lexer.flex specification.
 Compiling this specification with JFlex must produce the Lexer.java file containing the lexical analyzer generator.
 The generated scanner will produce Token objects. - class Compiler.
 This will be the main class of your compiler at the end of the semester.
 At this point, this class is just a testbed for your lexer.
-It takes a filename as an argument, opens that file, and breaks it into tokens by successively calling the next_token method of the generated lexer.
+It takes a filename as an argument, opens that file, and breaks it into tokens by successively calling the next\token method of the generated lexer.
 The code should print a representation of each token read from the file to the standard output, one token per line.
 Your output must include the following information: the token identifier, the value of the token (if any), and the line number for that token.
 At the command line, your program must be invoked as follows:

+'''

 java ic.Compiler <file.ic>

+'''